 Colin performs regularly as a solo pianist, and is accompanist to singers and instrumentalists.
 His work with Anglo/French soprano Evelyne Beech explored the repertoire of Faure, Poulenc, Debussy, Berlioz and Decio, and led to the creation of several CD recordings including, most notably,

-Cotswold Songs; a collection of song-cycles, solo songs and piano pieces by Colin.
+Cotswold Songs; a collection of song-cycles, solo songs and piano pieces.

 In 1996 Colin was awarded a PGCE in Secondary Music Education from the University of East Anglia.